 The process of Prompt Engineering

-Start with a single policy area and build a golden set of 100–200 labeled examples — including clear violations, clear non-violations, and edge cases.
+Start with a single policy area and build a golden dataset of 100–200 labeled examples — including clear violations, clear non-violations, and edge cases.

 Performance Considerations